mikedagoat/mystuffs/benjamin_zeph.md

 when he returned home, he built his reputation and tried to help the world through his peotry and writing. he wrote about things such as racial discrimanation, veganism, habitat loss, refugees and too much money. his poetry isn't classic peotry its poetry combined with reaggea.he performed all over the country in tons of different venues

+as a result of his work he was offered an obe but refused because obe stands for order of the british empire and he thought that empire symbolises black slavery, he also given alot of other awards.

-his music is great and he is influenceing the world in a good way
+ i think Benjiman Zephanaih's music,books and poetry are great and he is influenceing the world in a good way.